 This grant is available to students in their junior or senior year of high school who have a campus visit to Kingswood University.
 Recipients must live outside the provinces of New Brunswick, Nova Scotia, and Prince Edward Island, or the state of Maine.
-The grant is applied upon enrolment.
+The grant is applied upon enrolment in an on-campus program.